Are you happy in your job? Feeling like you wish you could go on forever? Now’s the perfect time to start exploring your options quietly.

 Some experience a bigger challenge.
 They wake up each day, dreading to go to work.
 They swear they’re ready to make a change.
 But somehow it never happens.
 Here are 3 reasons why.

 3 Tjings That Can Hold You Back From Making A Career-Saving Move

 Mistake #1: Fear of leaving your comfort zone.

-Reality: You do need time and energy for a career change.
-You need a commitment and a willingness to leave your comfort zone.
+Reality: You do need time and energy for a career change, You need a commitment and a willingness to leave your comfort zone.
 All too often I hear from clients who say, “My husband [or wife] think I’m taking too long.
 It’s been two weeks and I’m still not in my new career.”

-However, waiting too long for a change can damage your career.
+Waiting too long for a change creates its own risk.
 When you are really unhappy, you can sabotage your own success, often unconsciously setting yourself up to be fired.